 This is a list of the people behind the Professional Hypnotherapy Network with their contact details.

-I have been in full-time clinical practice as a hypnotherapist since 1996 and have worked with more than 3000 individual clients for a very wide range of issues in that time.
-I am founder and principal of the Anglo-European College of Therapeutic Hypnosis and the first hypnotherapist to feature on the panel of experts of the TalkHealth clinics in collaboration with NHS Choices.
+I am a founding member of the PHN.
+With a group of colleagues, we sought to create an organisation that raises standards and helps the field of hypnotherapy to develop.
+I have been in full-time clinical practice as a hypnotherapist since 1996.
+I am also founder and principal of the Anglo-European College of Therapeutic Hypnosis and the first hypnotherapist to feature on the panel of experts of the TalkHealth clinics in collaboration with NHS Choices.

 Our Liaison Officer manages our relationships with other organisations and bodies.